wgross/json-fs/README.md

 A json drive only knows container nodes (directories).
 All JSON objects are shown as containers, all properties having a non-scalar value type are shown as child containers.
 All properties having a scalar value type (int, string etc) are show as properties of the file system item.

+For Arrays a similar semantic is applied: if the first value of an array is a scalar value the whole array is shows as a property.
+If the first item of the array is an object type the array is show as a child container having children with names `"0","1",..`.

 A JSON object like this:

 ```json